johtela/LinqCheck/index.md

 by Hughes and Koen Classen.
 It not only introduces the concept but also explains how the library is implemented in an easy-to-follow way.
 The paper assumes the reader to be familiar with Haskell, which might be an obstacle.
-If you are proficient with the basics of Haskell, though, the paper even serves as a guide on how to implement the library in some other programming language.
+If you are proficient with the basics of Haskell though, the paper even serves as a guide on how to implement the library in some other programming language.